m417z/ntdoc/descriptions/ntqueryeafile.md

 ### RestartScan

-If set, result is the first quered *EA*.
+If set, result is the first queried *EA*.

 # Documented by